Zum Hauptinhalt springen

 Rivulet Frog

 This species lives along the edges of small, slow soft-bottom streams in swampy areas.
 It appears to be restricted to low elevations below 500 m asl.
+The call is a single note and resembles a duck’s call.

 At the current state of our knowledge, genetic methods are the only option to identify laticeps tadpoles.
 Currently, we do not have solid enough evidence to present images of L. hikidai tadpoles.